nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 None of this data is actually important enough to spend time on migration scripts to preserve it across versions.
 State tracking is very temporary, and curriculum resources are populated from a Git repository on the filesystem on import.
 Operationally, it's not only feasible but in fact far easier to simply recreate the database when moving between versions of Antidote, than it would be to maintain versioned schema definitions and migration scripts.
 So, Antidote will store its version into the `antidote_meta` table when initialized, and each service will check this value on startup to ensure it matches their own version.
 When a new version of Antidote is deployed, a one-time database initialization should be run, which will include the import of curriculum resources.

+> I am not sure we can get away entirely with putting all curriculum definitions into the database.
+There are a lot of files in a lesson that have nothing to do with DB types.
+Configuration files, scripts, verification scripts, etc. Creating a model for Antidote definitions should still definitely be done, as this will enable us to create better tooling for creation/maintainance of curriculum resources, but it's likely that we'll still have to do something with init containers, at least at the pod level.
+Maybe this change will just mean we don't have to do it in two places like we're doing today.

 This document will not drill into the actual schema definitions themselves, as these will be done as part of the proposed implementation in a pull request.
 However, at a high level, the following tables can be expected to be part of this:

 - **antidote_meta** - k/v table for storing information about the version of Antidote that is working with this data